Story and photos by Emily Kitching,

 Let the dance begin!

-Traveling to the Left
+Dance to the Left

 1. Travel around the arena to your left.
 This means that your left side should be to the inside of the arena.
 Walk your horse forward, with life.
 You will position yourself about five or so feet from the fence so that you give yourself and your horse room to work.
 Imagine a line out in front of you; this is the line that you will be moving off of and returning to throughout the exercise.